sageserpent-open/americium/gh-pages/docs/core-concepts/reproduction.md

 trials.recipe="[{\"ChoiceOf\":{\"index\":1}},{\"FactoryInputOf\":{\"input\":0}},{\"ChoiceOf\":{\"index\":0}},{\"ChoiceOf\":{\"index\":1}},{\"FactoryInputOf\":{\"input\":-1}},{\"ChoiceOf\":{\"index\":0}},{\"ChoiceOf\":{\"index\":0}}]"
 ```

-How do we work on this bug?
+How do we focus on this bug?

 ---